-One of the worst things to do when delivering a public speech is to read from a script.
-Vice versa, it is also needlessly hazardous to entirely depend on memory.
-The proper thing to do is to use cue cards.
+One of the worst things to do when giving a public speech is to read from a script.
+Vice versa, it is also needlessly hazardous to depend entirely on memory.
+The proper technique is to use cue cards.

 Cue cards.
-Neatly prepared written or printed reminders containing the main points of your speech.
+Neatly prepared written or printed reminders containing your main points.

-It’s commonly called public speaking, but in truth, it is public communication.
-As the term itself implies, there needs to be a two-way process in order for it to be effective.
-Successful public speaking is thus not just a robot droning a prepared statement.
-It is the successful conversation between one person and many.
+A speech is, in essence, public communication.
+As the term implies, this needs to be a two-way process for it to work.
+Effective public speaking is thus not just a robot droning a prepared statement.
+It is a successful conversation between one person and many.

 3. Don’t Get Carried Away (Style Tip)